 What you’ll need:

-Position the smaller plantpot onto the centre of the firebricks, then wrap the ceramic fibre blanket around the plantpot, making sure not to cover the hole at the top.
-We weren’t sure whether to cover it or not, but we left it open, so that we can cover it if we need to.
+Position the smaller plantpot onto the centre of the firebricks, then wrap the ceramic fibre blanket around the plantpot.
 Place the larger plantpot over the top of the blanket and make sure it’s all covered.
 Cut away any excess fibre blanket from the door then clean out any mess.

 To start the pizza oven, it’s best to light it with only a tiny fire to start so that the plantpots don’t crack.
 For our fire we used kindling as it’s nice and small.
-You’ll want to use any wood that is for house fires, as it’s been thoroughly dried out so it won’t produce too much smoke when it’s burned.
-Choosing wood from your garden is not a good idea, because it’s likely that the wood won’t be thoroughly dried out and will smoke too much when lit or it may not be clean enough – don’t forget you’ll be eating food that was cooked where it was burning!
+You’ll want to use any wood that is for house fires, as it’s been thoroughly dried out so it won’t produce too much smoke when it’s burned and it’s clean – don’t forget you’ll be eating off that surface!

-Also, you’ll need a pizza paddle to put the pizza in and out of the oven.
+You’ll need a pizza paddle to put the pizza in and out of the oven.
 Because our door is smaller than 30cm across, we haven’t found any pizza paddles online small enough, so we’re going to have to make our own.
 Jimmy suggests using a baking tray, cut the edges off and down to size, then get an old broom stick and screw it together to create your own.
-We’re probably going to have to do this, because two tiny spatulas didn’t make it easy with the intense heat!

 I’d definitely recommend doing this!
 It was so much fun to make it and I had my doubts as to whether it was actually going to work, but it did and it tastes amazing!
 I can’t wait to have some friends round and get the pizza oven on – we’ll just make sure to dust everything with semolina first!